getnamingo/registrars/README.md

 - API request construction
 - Provider-specific response parsing
 - Error normalization
-- Mapping provider data to Namingo Registrar objects
+- Mapping provider data to Namingo Registrars objects
 - Distinguishing test and production environments

 Provider-specific behavior should remain inside the adapter so applications can continue using the same public interface.